juliebro/orca-sightings-api/docs-planning/info-arch.md

 - `update-sighting` → how to update all or part of a sighting (PUT/PATCH)
 - `delete-sighting` → how to delete a sighting

-Supporting topics that are reused across multiple other topics:
+Supporting topics that are reused across other topics:

 - `set-up-dev-env.md` → how to set up the development environment
 - `start-service.md` → how to start the Orca Sightings service